-The 2022 budget request for Compact of Free Association - Economic Assistance to the Republic of the Marshall Islands and Federated States of Micronesia is \$200.7 million, an increase of \$3.1 million from the 2021 enacted level.
+The 2023 budget request for Compact of Free Association-Economic Assistance to the Republic of the Marshall Islands and Federated States of Micronesia is \$200,414,000 and 0 FTE, a program change of +\$3,120,000 and 0 FTE from 2022.

+Compact of Free Association-Economic Assistance (+\$3.12 million / 0 FTE)

 The program changes in this account are required inflation adjustments under the amended Compacts of Free Association.
 The increases are based on changes in the United States Gross Domestic Product Implicit Price Deflator but may not exceed 5 percent annually.